-The OBA Oosterdok – Amsterdam’s Central Library – is located in the eastern docklands area (Oosterdok) not far from Central Station.
+The OBA Oosterdok – Amsterdam’s Central Library – is located in the city’s eastern docklands area (Oosterdok) not far from Central Station.
 OBA stands for Openbare Bibliotheek Amsterdam, a network of 28 public libraries around the city.

 At 28,000m² spread over 10 levels, Amsterdam Central Library is the 2nd largest public library in Europe* and attracts a large number of visitors per year.
 It is a super place to spend a couple of hours, especially if it’s cold or raining in Amsterdam – which happens quite regularly!